BlueBrain/nexus/src/main/paradox/docs/api/iam/iam-acls-api.md

 ## Delete ACLs

-This operation deletes the entire collection of ACL on the provided address.
+This operation deletes the entire collection of ACL on the provided path.

 ```
 DELETE /v1/acls/{address}?rev={previous_rev}